Lyrical Yet Underwhelming: Sisters of Sword and Song by Rebecca Ross

 Nuanced Characterizations

-I liked how the decisions that set the whole plot into motion are because of Halycon and Lord Straton’s very human reactions.
+I liked how the decisions that set the plot were made because of Halycon and Lord Straton’s human reactions.
 Halycon is grief-stricken after she accidentally kills her partner and beloved friend–he was like a brother to her.
 The commander is horrified and traumatized that his decision (to choose Xander for the secret mission) resulted in his son’s death.
 To deal with his grief, he needs someone to blame other than himself.
 Therefore, Halycon and Lord Straton lash out at each other; while Halycon is the person who did the deed, Xander would not be dead if Lord Straton hadn’t insisted warriors (not mages) handle the secret mission.
 Halycon deserts her post in fear her commander won’t understand, and Lord Straton condemns Halycon to 15 years of punishment to pacify his grief and self-hatred.

 It was incredibly unique how the author went about humanizing Lord Straton.
 Initially, I assumed he was the big bad of the novel and that he was lying about Halycon’s crimes.
 Xander’s death allowed for a three-dimensional exploration of a relationship between a protege and her mentor; it’s not always rainbows and unicorns.